 Definition of Cheque

 A cheque is a simple mode of payment which involves three parties such as:-

 ii) The Drawee(the bank expected to draw the cheque)

 iii) The Payee(the party intended to receive the cheque)

 It is issued by the user itself which deals with postpaid payment of often results in the bounce of cheque.

 A cheque is said to be a blank cheque if it is already signed by the user beforehand but the price is to be written.

-Many fraudsters, use checks to scam many people or organization.
+Many fraudsters, use a cheque to scam people or organizations.

 Definition of Demand draft

-DD is often referred to as demand draft.
+DD is often referred to as a demand draft.